S73FL3N/repo/README.md

-# sandbox
+# repo
-repo to learn new things
+repo to be confident using Git